-- 8.7 When choosing glucose-lowering medications for overweight or obese patients with type 2 diabetes, consider their effect on weight.
-E - 8.8 Whenever possible, minimize medications for comorbid conditions that are associated with weight gain.
-E - 8.9 Weight-loss medications are effective as adjuncts to diet, physical activity, and behavioral counseling for selected patients with type 2 diabetes and BMI ≥27 kg/m2.
-Potential benefits must be weighed against the potential risks of the medications.
-A - 8.10 If a patient's response to weightloss medications is <5% weight loss after 3 months or if there are significant safety or tolerability issues at any time, the medication should be discontinued and alternative medications or treatment approaches should be considered.
+- 8.11 When choosing glucose-lowering medications for patients with type 2 diabetes and overweight or obesity, consider a medication's effect on weight.
+B - 8.12 Whenever possible, minimize medications for comorbid conditions that are associated with weight gain.
+E - 8.13 Weight-loss medications are effective as adjuncts to diet, physical activity, and behavioral counseling for selected patients with type 2 diabetes and BMI ≥27 kg/m2.
+Potential benefits must be weighed against potential risks of medications.
+A - 8.14 If a patient's response to weightloss medications is <5% weight loss after 3 months or if there are significant safety or tolerability issues at any time, the medication should be discontinued and alternative medications or treatment approaches should be considered.
 A